White Angle

 Types of Equipment Maintenance

-1. Routine Maintenance: These are the daily or weekly tasks operators should handle: checking fluids, walking around the machine to spot leaks or wear, and reporting any new sounds or warning lights.
-It’s the construction equivalent of brushing your teeth.
-Ignore it long enough, and you’re in for a world of hurt.
+1. Routine Maintenance: These are the daily or weekly tasks operators should handle: checking fluids, spotting leaks or wear, and reporting any new sounds or warning lights.

 2. Reactive Maintenance (aka Breakdown Repairs): This is what happens when you wait until something breaks.
 You lose time, productivity, and possibly your cool.
 While sometimes unavoidable, reactive maintenance should be the exception, not the rule.

 3. Preventive Maintenance: This is the gold standard.
-Planned service intervals based on usage, manufacturer recommendations, or telematics alerts.
-It includes everything from filter changes and lube jobs to safety inspections and wear-part replacements.
-And it pays off big.
+It involves planned service intervals based on usage, manufacturer recommendations, or telematics alerts.

 One of Southeastern’s technicians summed it up well: “You can pay a little now, or a lot later.”
 We’ll take the first option, thanks.